Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

     2. Add your login identity to Key Vault access policy.
 Assign Secret Management (Get, List, Set, Delete, Recover).
 This is needed during GMSA setup.

-Follow the steps [here](https://learn.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module) to setup your environment and setup GMSA on your cluster.
-These commands will need to be run on your domain controller or on a domain joined virtual machine.

 ## Common Issues